neomatrix369/awesome-graal/README.md

 ---

-A curated list of awesome resources for Graal, Truffle and related topics.
+A curated list of awesome resources for Graal, GraalVM, Truffle and related topics.

+**This repo is dedicated to computer engineers/scientists, compiler/VM engineers, developers, open-source enthusiatics, Graal/GraalVM/Truffle fans and all other professions that take interest in these topics.
+To make learning interesting and to create a place to easily find all the necessary material.
+Please contribute, watch, star, fork and share the repo with others in your community.**

 - [Awesome Graal](#awesome-graal)
   - [Related JEPs](#related-jeps)